Create an R Environment and Run a Job Array¶

 Submitted batch job <jobid>

-is the Job ID numeric code assigned by the SLURM Batch Submission system.
+where <jobid> is the Job ID numeric code assigned by the Slurm batch submission system.

 Understanding job outputs¶